 In the Arizona Department of Education, the Zip Code Project is coordinated within the Adult Education Services Unit.
 Adult Education Services provide learners aged sixteen and older with access to quality educational opportunities statewide to support employment, job training and higher education aspirations.
 Adult Education Services also administers the High School Equivalency (HSE) testing and transcript system in Arizona.

-Developing Community Action Groups in each target zip code is a major function of The Zip Code Project.
-It promotes and provides a platform for the Action Groups to meet, collaborate and disseminate information that benefits the community in its effort to assist disconnected youth.
-Additionally, The Zip Code Project supports efforts to assist these youths with educational or workforce opportunities, referrals to important resources and services, and aids to secure grant funding.
-It seeks to help lead Arizona in overcoming and ending youth disconnection; one young person at a time.
+A major function of The Zip Code Project is to develop Community Action Groups in each target zip code.
+Promotion of the Action Groups and the provision of a platform for them to meet, collaborate and disseminate information, benefits the community in its effort to assist disconnected youth.
+Support of these youth with educational or workforce opportunities, referrals to resources and services, and assistance securing grant funding are also provided.
+The Zip Code Project seeks to help lead Arizona in overcoming and ending youth disconnection; one young person at a time.

 “Imagine if all our students, no matter their background or no matter their zip code, had the supports and services they needed in their local school to be successful…I am done saying imagine if; I am here to say, let’s get to work.” ~Superintendent Kathy Hoffman, Inauguration Address, January 7, 2019